Morena Baccarin: Career

 Baccarin landed her first film role in the improvised fashion-world comedy Perfume (2001).
 This was followed by a lead role in Way Off Broadway (2001).

 She served as Natalie Portman's understudy in the Central Park production of The Seagull.
 The science-fiction drama Firefly (2002) as Inara Serra was Baccarin's first television series, and she reprised her role in the 2005 film Serenity.In February 2005, Baccarin provided the voice for Black Canary in multiple episodes of the animated series Justice League Unlimited.
 She guest-starred in season two, episode seven of How I Met Your Mother as Chloe, which aired on November 6, 2006.
 She also guest-starred in three episodes of the television series The O.C. in 2006.
 Baccarin appeared in the unaired pilot episode of It's Always Sunny in Philadelphia, playing a transgender woman, Carmen.
 In April 2006 Baccarin was announced to be playing the adult version of recurring villain Adria in the 10th season of Stargate SG-1.
 She first appeared in season-10 episode "Counterstrike" as adult Adria (the younger versions of Adria were previously played by other actresses).
 Baccarin reprised her role in the film Stargate: The Ark of Truth.

 In May 2009, Baccarin made her off-Broadway debut in Theresa Rebeck's television satire Our House at Playwrights Horizons in New York City.
 She landed the lead role of Anna, the leader of the alien Visitors, in ABC's 2009–2011 series V, a remake of the 1984 series.
 In May 2011, shortly following the airing of the show's second-season finale, producers announced that the show would not return for a third season.
 That same month, Baccarin joined the cast of the Showtime television drama Homeland, for which she received praise for her role as the conflicted wife of a former prisoner of war.
 On July 18, 2013, she was nominated for Outstanding Supporting Actress in a Drama Series at the 2013 Primetime Emmy awards for her performance.

-Baccarin appeared alongside Melissa McCarthy in the 2015 action-comedy Spy as agent Karen Walker.
-In 2016, Baccarin appeared alongside Ryan Reynolds in the hit film Deadpool as Vanessa Carlysle.
+Baccarin appeared in the 2015 action-comedy Spy as agent Karen Walker.
+In 2016, Baccarin appeared in the film Deadpool as Vanessa Carlysle.
 She reprised her role in the 2018 sequel Deadpool 2.
 In 2015, Baccarin began a leading role as Dr. Leslie Thompkins in the Fox show Gotham.
 She portrayed the character in all five seasons of the show.
+She also played a recurring role as Erica Flynn, a woman who murdered her husband, and a romantic interest of Patrick Jane (Simon Baker) from The Mentalist, 2013 to 2015.
 In 2019, she played a psychologist on the Brazilian TV series Sessão de Terapia (Therapy Session), her first production role in her native country.
-In 2020, Baccarin co-starred alongside Gerard Butler in the apocalyptic thriller Greenland.
+In 2020, Baccarin co-starred in the apocalyptic thriller Greenland.
+In 2023, Bacarrin starred in the action film Fast Charlie.
+Since October 2025 she has appeared as lead Sheriff Mickey Fox in the CBS drama Sheriff Country.